aleksandr-m/struts2-actionflow/README.md

 2. Make your action package extend `actionflow-default` package.
 3. Add `<param name="actionFlowStep">` parameters to actions you want to include in action flows.
 (NOTE: the action must have an input result!)
 4. Use `next` and `prev` actions in JSP to move between wizard steps.
+5. Use `@ActionFlowScope` annotation on action classes and fields in order to keep data in action flow scope.

 ### Action Mappings